-Behavior of the synovial vascular pattern of patients with active Rheumatoid Arthritis.
+Behavior of the synovial vascular pattern in patients with active rheumatoid arthritis

 Keywords: